 This function predicts missing filters for the specified month and year based on the sampling frequency for a given site.
-Missing sample filter records are reconstructed for posting into the database with the null code "AF - Scheduled but not collected".
+Missing sample filter records are reconstructed for posting into the database with the null code "AF - Scheduled but not collected" and the comment "Filter was missing from SHAL files.
+Filter record was added by UCD".
 The analyst will review the list of missing records and determine which records are to be added to the database based on the reason for the records originally being missed.
 For example, a sampler may be offline for repairs and shipment of filters to the site is paused during this time.
 The following command will add the records to the database:

-[postRecords] <- datvalCSN::post_missing_filters(missing.filters = [missingRecords], username = ['userCredentials'])
+[postRecords] <- datvalCSN::post\missing\filters(missing.filters = [missingRecords], username = ['userCredentials'])